arundhati-adiga/spring-boot-rest/README.md

 2.Execute from command line , java -jar transaction-category-service-1.0.0-SNAPSHOT.war

-3. Tomat is embedded with war .
+3.Tomcat is embedded with war.

 4. Swagger UI has been integrated with Spring boot , Swagger UI can be accessed using below url. http://localhost:8082/swagger-ui.html